Marketing

 • Offer a discounted rate for future events to the ones who post online using the hashtag before, during, or after the event

-9. Live stream in-person events
+11. Live stream in-person events

 Don’t let all of your efforts disappear after one event.
 Record and stream your live events online to reach a wider audience.
 Make sure you have the right equipment and team to record high-quality video and audio.

-Use a platform like Livestorm to create a registration page for people to sign-up for the live stream.
+Use a platform like Livestorm to create a registration page for people to sign-up for the livestream.
 Also, use the same platform to create an on-demand video and gate it, so anyone can watch the event at their own pace when they share their contact information.

 A screenshot of the Livestorm platform playing a Hostfully on-demand demo video

-10. Try virtual event marketing
+12. Try online event marketing

 Many in-person events can happen virtually.
-You only need superb virtual event software that lets you talk and engage with your audience.
-Livestorm is your best option if you want to make interactive virtual events as it comes with several features to plan, host, and analyze your event.
-These include:
+All you need is superb virtual event software that lets you talk and engage with your audience.

 • Creating landing pages and adding custom fields to registration forms